vert-x/mod-lang-clojure/examples/async/README.md

-# core.async of clojure in Vert.x
+# Clojure core.async in Vert.x

-Demonstrates using lib core.async of Clojure in Vertx.
+Demonstrates using Clojure's core.async in Vert.x.
 See `src/async/core.clj`, and run with `lein run`.